zane-ops/zane-ops/healthcheck-strategy.md

 - Make sure that each deployment creates a service alias `service-alias-<deployment-hash>.zaneops.internal` in the same network as the project, to use for the forwarded URL
+- Prevent deployment task from running if failed or cancelled
+- Cancel deployment if possible (if not in `PREPARING` state)
 - The healthcheck needs to be in its own queue, the timeout is for only one health monitoring
 - We need to make sure only one deployment task is running at a time, so if a deployment is running, we will wait for the previous deployment to finish, We can do that with locking :